sabah00100100/sabah00100100/README.md

 ### Projects deployed
 > * Gigme : Platform for live bands and musicians to admin and manage their work and find events.
 > * Carbon Bounty : Iot catalog and admin platform for a consulting firm focused on providing IoT solutions to businesses that wish to improve their environnemental policy.

-* I am building personal projects alongside peers that have completed Le Wagon bootcamp in Web Developement and Data science.
-  During the bootcamp I understood that projects I wanted to see come to life would be possible only with the help of data scientists, so I started a Web Development & Data Science collective of juniors wanting to keep developing their skills in hopes of enriching their portfolio and work on unique and challenging projects. ⌚️

 <!---
 sabah00100100/sabah00100100 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.